If Whangarei is New Zealand’s fibre city, the Canterbury Plains town of Rolleston is our fibre town.

 A media release from Enable Networks says more than 15 percent of Rolleston homes and businesses have switched from copper to fibre.
 Significantly, it is less than six months since Enable Networks lit the town’s fibre network.

-Enable says it has received almost 600 orders for fibre broadband from the town at almost three times the national uptake rate.
+Enable says it has received almost 600 orders for fibre broadband from the town.
+That is almost three times the national uptake rate.

 Rolleston is a special case.
-Although the town was close to the centre of the Christchurch earthquakes, the land is stable, which means it is one of the fastest growing towns in the country with people leaving the nearby city moving in to new subdivisions.
+Although the town was close to the centre of the Christchurch earthquakes, the land is stable.
+This means Rolleston is one of the fastest growing towns in the country with people leaving the nearby city moving in to new subdivisions.

 Even so, leading the country on fibre adoption is a feather in the town’s cap and an indication something special could be brewing out on the Canterbury Plains.